-This is a very simple craft for young children to present a very special North American bird, the turkey.
+This is a very simple craft for young children to introduce or revisit

 The turkey craft features a pinecone template for the body and head, and "feathers."
 Explain that only birds have feathers, unlike other classes of animals.